CPSECapstone/webrew/docs/environment_directions.md

 2. Run the `npm install` command in the root of the project.
 3. Run the `npm install -g @aws-amplify/cli` command to acquire the AWS Amplify CLI.
 4. Run the `amplify configure` command and provide the same access keys as you did for the AWS CLI.
-5. Create two new files, one called `.env.development` and `.env.production`.
+5. Create two new files, one called `.env.development` and `.env.production` in the root of your project.
 ```
 # In development, add this line
 REACT_APP_URI="https://j68yellpbi.execute-api.us-east-1.amazonaws.com/dev/graphql"